East Bay Dragons: The Black Panther Party for Self Defense

 The Black Panthers and The East Bay Dragons Motorcycle Club were sometimes mistaken for each other by law enforcement.
 In Spring of 1967, East Bay Dragons member Joe Louis opened up Papa Joe’s Soul Food a few short blocks from the clubhouse.
-The Black Panthers earliest headquarters was just a few blocks from the Dragons clubhouse.
+The Black Panthers’s earliest headquarters was just a few blocks from the Dragons’s clubhouse.
 Founders Huey Newton and Bobby Seale and chief of staff David Hilliard often came in and ate in Joe’s restaurant.
 The East Bay Dragons had already established a strong presence within communities in East Oakland.
 During the initial phases of the creation of the Black Panthers, Newton and Seale approached the East Bay Dragons for ideas and support.

 When Huey P. Newton went to jail for the 1967 shootout between the Oakland cops and the Panthers, many members of the Dragons attended Free Huey rallies at De Fremery Park.
 A lot of the members attended weekend rallies to show off their bikes and to listen to speeches given by prominent Black Power movement leaders of the day.
 Due to the support both organizations had for each other, some of the Black Panthers eventually became members of the East Bay Dragons after the Black Panthers disbanded.